|

 more and more to life.
 This next step is when it really takes shape.

-really get a feel for the way the harp is going to look when this step
+get a feel for the way the harp is going to look when this step is

 glue so it looks as neat and tidy on the inside as it does on the outside.

-and pillar and drilling all the holes in the neck that will later hold
+neck and pillar and drilling all the holes in the neck that will later

 Another step in the process is making the sound boards.

-of cheese.
-He then edge glues these trapezoidal pieces of wood that
+hunk of cheese.
+He then edge glues the soundboard with these trapezoidal

-must never forget that wood continues to dry out, and we must keep those
+However we must never forget that wood continues to dry out, and we

-humidifiers going and our harps away from heaters, air conditioners
+must keep those humidifiers going and our harps away from heaters,

 The soundboard then gets glued onto the box and the rest of the trim

 work goes on the harp.
-This subtly sets off the contrast in the colors
+This sets off the contrast between the colors

-of the wood combinations and you really see the beauty of this new instrument
+of the wood, and you really see the beauty of this new

-After the box is assembled Dave glues the neck and pillar together and
+After the box is assembled, Dave glues the neck and pillar together

-adds the T-Brace on the pillar.
-This helps increase the strength of
+and adds the T-brace on the pillar.
+This helps increase the strength

 When all this is done, Tommy